matthew-brett/asterisk-blog/content/whos-reading.md

 So, if you were previously tempted to condemn these people without good cause, shame on you, and this book is what you need.
-But, if that was not your sin, and you wanted a careful analysis of the evidence, you'd have to work a lot harder than just reading this book.
+But, if that was not your sin, and you wanted a careful analysis of the evidence, you'd have to a lot of your own research to evaluate the arguments in this book.